DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Visas giving you the right to teach or train to teach in England

-You already have the right to work or train as a teacher in England if you are in the UK on (one of the following):
+You already have the right to work or train as a teacher in England if you're in the UK on (one of the following):

 * the [Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa)
 * the [Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme)